zmadscientist/OjitoDiscoveries/README.md

 # Burro mesa

+I dubbed Burro mesa due to its shape when viewed from Google Earth.
+There are several sites located on or near the mesa.
+The first is the allosaurus site on Burro mea proper.
+Then there is a satellite mesa to the east about 20 to 30 yards that also has predeomninantly allosaurus fossils

+several jhundred yard north of this mesa proper we found a large sauropod limb in situ and eroding out of a thin sandstone lens

 ### Burro mesa - Large sauropod femur by tree

 **Click the image below to manipulate the bone in 3D**